Configure Single Logout in app integrations

 For more details on the GET request to the API, see the OpenID Connect & OAuth 2.0 API reference.

-For application developers, language-specific instructions are also available in our Sign users out developer guide.
+For app developers, language-specific instructions are also available in our Sign users out developer guide.

 Finally, you need to add the Logout redirect URIs to your Okta integration: